kamicut/streams/README.md

 Examples
 --------

+With suspensions and streams you can easily work with infinite sequences!
 To create the stream of natural numbers (in JS):
 ```javascript
 var ns = Stream.From(0);
 ```